jrecasens/Georgia-Tech/README.md

 # Georgia Tech - MS in Analytics Projects
-## The following repository contain a few projects and homeworks from the MS in Analytics program at Gatech
+## The following repository contain projects and homeworks from the MS in Analytics program at Gatech